Please click on the links below to read more about the different subjects we are able to offer our students here at The Blue Coat School.

 Overall, at least 10% of the marks in assessments will require the use of mathematical skills.
 These skills will be applied in biological contexts and will be at least the standard of higher tier GCSE mathematics.

-You are strongly advised to take another science or mathematics with your AS biology course.
-Students who choose arts based subjects and biology alone will struggle at this level.
+You are strongly advised to take another science or mathematics with your biology course.

 The core content topics are: